 Picture a day in the life of Jane, a quintessential maker/senior developer at a remote-first and distributed tech company.
 Her workday starts at 9 AM, she goes through a team check-in, answers some emails, and then goes into a DND mode between 10 AM and 2 PM when she prefers to write code.
 In this uninterrupted stretch of time, Jane enjoys the uninterrupted quiet, the almost perfect mirroring of the still focus of her mind reflected in her environment and therefore in her work.
 At this time, she’s in a state of flow – her creativity is abundant, her focus is sharp, her work is impeccable, and when she closes work, she feels completely satisfied.

 In contrast, the manager’s schedule is structured to accommodate several meetings.
-Managers and bosses often view their days as hourly time slots that can be used to run meetings, respond to communication, plan strategies and collaborate with others, etc. Managers, for the most part, do not spend long hours in siloed focus, instead, their productivity is maximized and measured by how much they are able to organize and manage the people reporting to them, often involving voluminous collaborative outreach.
+Managers and bosses often view their days as hourly time slots that can be used to run meetings, respond to communication, plan strategies collaborate with others, etc. Managers, for the most part, do not spend long hours in siloed focus, instead, their productivity is maximized and measured by how much they are able to organize and manage the people reporting to them, often involving voluminous collaborative outreach.

 Kat’s workday is a picture of an individual on the manager’s schedule.
 Kat is Jane’s manager, managing 12 software engineers across three distributed offices.
 Most of her day is segmented into hour-long meetings, scheduled with scrum calls, team meetings, virtual cross-collaboration meetings with other teams, and executive meetings.
 Even if she manages to find a window of time for focus work, the consciousness of upcoming engagements preoccupies her the whole day.